Skip to main content

 II.- Personal Income Tax

-• Finally, in some cases, power shared between both countries, both being able to tax the same income, but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income, but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Russia, caused by having worked in a company in said country (Spain has the exclusive power to tax it as it is a pension derived from previous employment in the public sector .
-Treatment in the Convention is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the Russian pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Russia, caused by having worked in a company in that country (Spain has the exclusive power to tax because it is a pension derived from previous employment in the public sector.
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, you would be obliged to file a personal income tax return for 2019, since the payer of the Russian pension is not obliged to make withholdings on account of Spanish personal income tax.

 Spanish-Russian agreement

-In a simplified manner, taking into account the provisions of the Agreement between Spain and Russia ( CDI ), taxation for tax residents in Spain the most commonly obtained income from Russian source would be:
+In a simplified manner, taking into account the provisions of the Agreement between Spain and Russia ( CDI ), the taxation for tax residents in Spain on income from Russian sources most commonly obtained would be:

 Pensions:

-• Pension received due to dependent work provided to the State, political subdivision or local entity (article 19.2 CDI) .
-Its treatment is:
+• Pension received by reason of dependent work provided to the State, political subdivision or local entity (article 19.2 CDI) .
+Your treatment is:

-1. Generally, these pensions will only be taxed in Russia.
+1. In general, these pensions will only be taxed in Russia.

 In Spain they would be exempt, although the exemption would be applied progressively.
-This means that, if the taxpayer were required to file a personal income tax return for obtaining other income, the amount of the exempt pension would be taken into account to calculate the tax applicable to the remaining income.
+This means that if the taxpayer is required to file a personal income tax return for other income, the amount of the exempt pension will be taken into account when calculating the tax applicable to the remaining income.

-• Pension received due to previous employment in the private sector (article 18 CDI) : These pensions will only be taxed in Spain.
+• Pension received due to a previous employment in the private sector (article 18 CDI) : These pensions will only be subject to taxation in Spain.

-Income from real estate property located in Russia can be taxed in both Spain and Russia.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax.
+Income from real estate located in Russia may be taxed in both Spain and Russia.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain.

 Dividends (article 10 CDI):

-Russian-source dividends are subject to taxation in Spain, in accordance with its domestic legislation.
-These dividends may also be subject to taxation in Russia, if this is the State in which the company paying the dividends resides and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus required in Russia will have a maximum limit of 15% of the gross amount of the dividends, or 10% of said amount when said dividends are exempt from taxation in Spain.
-The resident taxpayer would have the right to apply the deduction for international double taxation in Spain in personal income tax up to that limit.
+Dividends from Russian sources are subject to taxation in Spain, in accordance with its domestic legislation.
+These dividends may also be subject to taxation in Russia, if this is the State in which the company paying the dividends is resident and according to its internal legislation, but if the recipient of the dividends is the beneficial owner resident in Spain, the tax thus imposed in Russia will have a maximum limit of 15% of the gross amount of the dividends, or 10% of said amount when said dividends are exempt from taxation in Spain.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax in Spain up to that limit.

-Interest from Russia is subject to taxation in Spain, in accordance with its internal legislation.
-However, these interests may also be taxed in Russia, the country from which they come and in accordance with its domestic legislation, but if the recipient of the interest is the beneficial owner residing in Spain, the tax required in Russia cannot exceed 5 percent.
-100 of the gross amount of interest.
-In Spain you would have the right to apply the deduction for international double taxation in personal income tax up to that limit.
+Interests from Russia are subject to taxation in Spain, in accordance with its domestic legislation.
+However, these interests may also be subject to taxation in Russia, the country from which they originate and in accordance with its internal legislation, but if the recipient of the interests is the beneficial owner resident in Spain, the tax required in Russia cannot exceed 5% of the gross amount of the interests.
+In Spain, you would be entitled to apply the deduction for international double taxation in your personal income tax up to that limit.

-Remuneration of members of boards of directors of companies resident in Russia (article 16 CDI):
+Remuneration of members of the boards of directors of companies resident in Russia (Article 16 ICC):

 They can be taxed in both Russia and Spain.
-The taxpayer would have the right in Spain to apply the deduction for international double taxation in personal income tax.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in personal income tax.

 Capital gains:

-• Derived from real estate (article 13.1 CDI) : Gains obtained from the sale of real estate located in Russia may be subject to taxation in both Spain and Russia.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from real estate (article 13.1 CDI) : Profits obtained from the sale of real estate located in Russia may be subject to taxation in both Spain and Russia.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from shares or participations in companies whose assets consist mainly , directly or indirectly, of real estate located in Russia ( article 13.2 CDI ): Gains derived from the sale of those shares or participations may be subject to taxation in both Spain and Russia.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derivatives of shares or interests in companies whose assets consist mainly , directly or indirectly, of immovable property located in Russia ( article 13.2 CDI ): Gains from the sale of such shares or interests may be subject to taxation in both Spain and Russia.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from movable property that belongs to a permanent establishment or a fixed base (article 13.3 CDI): profits obtained from the alienation of movable property belonging to a permanent establishment or a fixed base that a resident of Spain owns in Russia for the conduct of business activities or the provision of independent personal services, including profits derived from the alienation of the establishment permanent or fixed base, may be subject to taxation in both Russia and Spain.
-The taxpayer has the right to apply the deduction for international double taxation in Spain in personal income tax.
+• Derived from movable property belonging to a permanent establishment or a fixed base (article 13.3 CDI): Gains from the alienation of movable property belonging to a permanent establishment or a fixed base that a resident of Spain owns in Russia for the purposes of carrying out business activities or providing independent personal services, including gains from the alienation of the permanent establishment or the fixed base, may be taxed in both Russia and Spain.
+The taxpayer has the right to apply the deduction for international double taxation in the personal income tax in Spain.

-• Derived from other types of goods (article 13.5 CDI) : In general, gains derived from the sale of any other type of property other than those mentioned above can only be taxed in Spain, provided that this is the State of residence of the transferor.
-An example of this type of capital gain would be that derived from the sale of shares of a Russian company.
+• Derived from other types of goods (article 13.5 CDI) : In general, gains derived from the alienation of any other type of assets other than those mentioned above may only be subject to taxation in Spain, provided that this is the State of residence of the transferor.
+An example of this type of capital gain would be the gain derived from the sale of shares in a Russian company.

 • accounts in financial institutions located abroad